oracle/terraform-provider-oci/website/docs/r/core_vcn.html.markdown

 * `byoipv6cidr_details` - (Optional) The list of BYOIPv6 OCIDs and BYOIPv6 prefixes required to create a VCN that uses BYOIPv6 address ranges.
 	* `byoipv6range_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the `ByoipRange` resource to which the CIDR block belongs.
 	* `ipv6cidr_block` - (Required) An IPv6 prefix required to create a VCN with a BYOIP prefix.
 It could be the whole prefix identified in `byoipv6RangeId`, or a subrange.
 Example: `2001:0db8:0123::/48`

+	When updating `byoipv6cidr_details`, Terraform can add, remove, or replace multiple BYO IPv6 CIDR entries in a single `terraform apply`.
+This means you can update several BYO IPv6 prefixes at once instead of being limited to a single list edit per apply.
 * `cidr_block` - (Optional) **Deprecated.** Do *not* set this value.
 Use `cidr_blocks` instead.
 Example: `10.0.0.0/16`
 * `cidr_blocks` - (Optional) (Updatable) The list of one or more IPv4 CIDR blocks for the VCN that meet the following criteria:
 	* The CIDR blocks must be valid.